 As a guide, participants need to allow approximately three hours per week of self-directed study or practical activity outside of the seminar weeks.

-Whilst this course is designed and best undertaken as an integrated whole that develops sequentially, it is possible to participate in single seminar modules and receive a record of learning for that week.
+Whilst this course is designed and best undertaken as an integrated whole that develops sequentially, it is possible to participate in single seminar modules.
 For those wishing to complete the certificate these modules may be taken over two years.
 This means a teacher could come to just one or two seminar blocks during the year.
-Each seminar will stand-alone and not be dependent on the previous one.
+Each seminar will stand-alone and not be dependent on attendance of the previous one.

-At the successful completion of all three seminar blocks and requirements participants will be issued with the Certificate in Rudolf Steiner Education.
+At the successful completion of all three seminar blocks and homework requirements participants will be issued with the Certificate in Rudolf Steiner Education.
+These are presented at a festive graduation ceremony held at Taruna in early December.

 $1,000 per seminar.